 Suk is an interdisciplinary legal scholar, focusing on women as constitution-makers at the intersection of law, history, sociology, and politics.
 Her broader research interests include constitutional and social change; antidiscrimination law and its effects on social inequality; women, work, and family; civil litigation as an enforcement mechanism for public law; access to justice, including the past and future role of nonlawyers in solving the civil justice problems of poor and middle-income people; social, political, and legal theory; and law and literature.

-Her 2020 book, We the Women: The Unstoppable Mothers of the Equal Rights Amendment, is the first and only book to chronicle and asseess the twenty-first century revival of the Equal Rights Amendment, culminating in Virginia’s ratification in 2020.
-It explores the ERA’s past to guide its future, telling the stories of the forgotten women lawmakers and lawyers who shaped the ERA over a century, WE THE WOMEN shows how the ERA can modernize the US Constitution to make it more inclusive and responsive to twenty-first century concerns.
+Her 2020 book, We the Women: The Unstoppable Mothers of the Equal Rights Amendment, is the first and only book to chronicle and assess the twenty-first century revival of the Equal Rights Amendment, which culminated in Virginia’s ratification in 2020.
+Telling the stories of the forgotten women lawmakers and lawyers who shaped the ERA over a century, WE THE WOMEN shows how the ERA can modernize the US Constitution to make it more inclusive and responsive to twenty-first century concerns.
 She is a frequent commentator in the media on legal issues affecting women, including The Los Angeles Times, Boston Review, The New York Times, The Washington Post, Bloomberg Law, Vox, and CBS News.